liquidev/euwren/README.md

 > considered "the king of birds" in Europe.

 euwren (pronounced _oyren_, like _euro_ in German) is a high-level [Wren](https://github.com/wren-lang/wren) wrapper for Nim.
-Wren is small, fast, embedded scripting language.
+Wren is a small, fast, embedded scripting language.

 The main point of euwren is to create a very user-friendly, high-level wrapper:
 "The king of Wren wrappers".
 It leverages Nim's powerful macro system to make